-The REA proposed that, for the purposes of calculating the size of the customer's required contribution, the revenues from the customer should be calculated at the customer's discount rate, and that a utility, in deciding whether or not to proceed with a proposed system extension, should use the social discount rate (T7: 1088 and 1097).
+The REA proposed that, for the purposes of calculating the size of the customer's required contribution, the revenues from the customer should be calculated at the customer's discount rate, and that a utility, in deciding whether or not to proceed with a proposed system extension, should use the social discount rate (T7: 1088, 1097).
 By applying a higher discount rate to the customer's bill payments over time, for the purpose of calculating the customer's contribution to the utility, the REA proposal seeks consistency from the customer's perspective in the comparison of a system extension contribution relative to an investment in a non-grid energy alternative.
-However, this approach would result in a utility requiring a greater contribution from the new customers on a system extension than is required to offset the utility's real financial costs, and the Commission is not convinced of the social value of having utilities require an additional contribution in this case.
+However, this approach would result in a utility requiring a greater contribution from the new customers on a system extension than is required to offset the utility's real financial costs.
+Elsewhere in this Decision the Commission shows that it is willing to have this occur in a limited way with respect to the incorporation of externality considerations.
+However, the Commission is less confident of the social value of having utilities require an additional contribution in this case.
 As with demand-side management, differences in implicit discount rates are increasingly seen as insufficient by themselves to justify transferring money to or from customers.